johnmcfarlane/papers/c++/error-handling.md

 Dynamically-Enforceable C++ API Contract violations must be trapped using assertions.

-Broadly, there are three possible strategies that can be adopted at the point where an assertion would evaluate to `false`.
+Broadly, there are three possible strategies that can be adopted at the point where a violation occurs.

 #### Trap Enforcement Strategy

-The assert statement can halt the program.
+The program can stop.
+(It may also emit a diagnostic message.)

 This has the disadvantage that the program completely fails to perform its task.
 But the advantage is that no further incorrect behaviour